The sciatic nerve

-The sciatic nerve originates in a network of nerves in your lower back and runs down your leg.
-It is the longest and largest nerve in your body and, together with its branching nerves, is responsible for the movement and feeling in your entire leg – including your thigh, knee, calf, ankle, foot and toes.
-If you are experiencing lower back pain or radiating pain in your legs, a condition affecting your sciatic nerve may be the culprit.
+The sciatic nerve originates in a network of nerves in your lower back and runs through the hips and buttocks before running down both legs.
+It is the longest and largest nerve in your body and is responsible for movement and sensation for much of the lower body.
+If you are experiencing lower back pain or radiating pain in your legs, a condition affecting your sciatic nerve may be the cause.

-However, for some individuals, these conservative treatments simply aren’t enough to reduce pain from the sciatic nerve, and surgery becomes an option.
-If you are considering surgery to treat your sciatica pain, contact Laser Spine Institute today to learn more about our minimally invasive procedures that are alternatives to traditional open neck and back surgery.
-Our orthopedic surgeons and neurosurgeons perform a variety of effective outpatient procedures that may be able to help you find relief from pain, whether it’s due to a problem with the sciatic nerve or a variety of other degenerative spine conditions.
+However, for some individuals, these conservative treatments simply aren’t enough to reduce pain from the sciatic nerve and surgery becomes an option.
+If you are considering surgery to treat your sciatica pain, contact Laser Spine Institute today to learn more about our minimally invasive procedures that are a safer and effective alternative to traditional open neck and back surgery.^ Our orthopedic surgeons and neurosurgeons perform a range of outpatient procedures that can help you find relief from spine conditions including sciatica.

 We are happy to offer a no-cost MRI or CT scan review* to help you find out if you may be a candidate for one of our outpatient procedures.